Giona2/Compiled-Coding-Language/docs/modules/optimizer.md

-The optimizer's job is to take the raw script file and convert it into a flattened list
+The `Optimizer`'s job is to take the raw script file and convert it into a flattened list
 This is the most simplistic module in this compiler, hence the documentation file will most likely be rather short

 **For the remainder of this file, we will use the following example script:**